hackforla/admin-governance/ndoch-2018/meeting-notes/Mtg2 Agenda.md

 	* Lily
 	* Vyki
 	* etc.
+1. Partnering with LA Counts (Josh)
+	* What is LA Counts?
+	* How can we help raise awareness of LA Counts?
+	* How they'd like to get involved - working groups
+	* LA Counts wants to support activity that's happening in homelessness and housing issues
 1. Reviewing Design Workshop Agenda (Lex)
+1. Let's take a short break!
 1. Making "Speaker Prep" Packets (Lex/Nina)
 	* How to present a lightning talk
 	* How to best frame your talk